-That’s how much African-American women typically lose over a lifetime of work, compared to white non-Hispanic men.
-That’s right: nearly three-quarters of a million dollars.
-For Latinas, it’s almost a million dollars: $964,440.
+That's how much African American women typically lose over a lifetime of work, compared to white non-Hispanic men.
+That's right: over three-quarters of a million dollars.
+For Latinas, it's more than a million dollars: $1,007,080.

-Over the course of a 40-year career, American women will typically be paid $464,320 less than American men.
-That’s more than $11,600 a year in lost pay because of the wage gap.
+Over the course of a 40-year career, women in the U.S. will typically be paid $430,480 less than men.
+That's nearly $10,800 a year in lost pay because of the wage gap.

-We aren’t talking about pocket change.
-An additional $11,600 or more each year would be life-changing, especially for women in low-wage work.
+We aren't talking about pocket change.
+An additional $10,800 each year would be life-changing, especially for women in low-wage work.

 Closing the wage gap would reduce poverty rates, give struggling families the ability to make ends meet, and open new doors for women to pay for education or jumpstart a business.

-But the wage gap hasn’t budged in a decade.
+But the wage gap hasn't budged in nearly a decade.

 How can we close the wage gap?